q757571446/portal/README.md

 1. [ ] Calendar - Schedule your daily life and work and share to your friends.
 1. [ ] Unstructured data manager - Manage your unstructured data such as music, file, photos, documents and so on.

+Hope our efforts will allow more ordinary people to use SoLiD !

 ## Built With

 1. React.js - A declarative, efficient, and flexible JavaScript library for building user interfaces.